jleaders/emojicode-lang/README.md

 # emojicode-lang
-### _The storage & transmission file format of choice for Millenials_
+### _"The file format of choice for Millenials"

-* Smaller than a json or yaml file, great for small transfers
+* Less bytes than a json or yaml file
-* Save on bytes
 * More fun
-* Great for texting your friends, as well as file storage
+* Great for texting your friends

-## Example
+## Example for Storage / Transmission

 Example JSON
 ```json